orbti/Finding-Routes/README.md

 $ python routes.py SFO BOS
 $ python routes.py SFO BOS --max-segments 3
 ```
-A JSON file will be generated with all the routes with the designated number of segments and less.\
+A JSON file will be generated with all the routes with the designated number of segments and less./
 {default=2} -- If no max number of segments given.